grain-lang/binaryen.ml/README.md

 None of these are particularly challenging to create bindings for—they just haven't been written yet.
 If you need anything that's missing, feel free to open a PR.

-## Python dependency

-When using this package with `esy`, you'll need to ensure that a `python` executable exists in one of these locations: `/usr/local/bin/python`, `/usr/bin/python`, `/bin/python`, `/usr/sbin/python`, or `/sbin/python`.
-Esy will only look for python in those locations, and it is not provided for you in the sandbox.

-**Note:** This implicit dependency will be removed in a future version.

 ## MacOS C++ Compiler

 When including this library in your `dune` MacOS executables, you'll need to specify `-cc clang++` in your `(ocamlopt_flags)` stanza.
 This is required because Binaryen will throw errors for itself to catch and using `clang++` is the only way to handle them correctly.
 You can find more info on this [ocaml issue](https://github.com/ocaml/ocaml/issues/10423).